skip to Main Content

 South Africa Outline Map

 The Republic of South Africa covers a land area of 471,445 square miles (1,221,037 km²), which makes it the 9th biggest country on the African continent.
-It has a population of 61,4 million, being the 6th largest in Africa (as of 2022).
+It has a population of 61,4 million, the 6th largest in Africa (as of 2022).

 Here is a list of the official languages in order of the percentage of speakers: